-The CLNY time-based award for 2020 performance (other than the CFO Sign-On Grant) was issued in shares of our restricted Class A common stock and vests annually over a three-year period, subject to continued employment.
-The CLNY performance-based award for 2020 performance was issued in restricted stock units and has a three-year performance period (March 16, 2020 to March 15, 2023) with payout opportunity ranging from zero to 200% of the target value, depending on the relative total stockholder return performance of our company as compared to the following 16 peer companies:
+The DBRG time-based award for 2021 performance was issued in shares of our restricted Class A common stock and vests annually over a three-year period, subject to continued employment.
+The DBRG performance-based award for 2021 performance was issued in restricted stock units and has a three-year performance period (March 15, 2021 to March 14, 2024) with payout opportunity ranging from zero to 200% of the target value, depending on the relative total stockholder return performance of our company as compared to our peer group for 2021.